-Xinshe Castle (新社莊園古堡) or Summit Castle Resort is located east of Taichung City in the mountainous region of Xinshe Township in Taiwan.
-It has a European castle, winery, gardens, fountains, pond, waterfall, several restaurants, a souvenir shop, and hiking trails.
+Xinshe Castle or Summit Castle Resort is located east of Taichung City in the mountainous region of Xinshe Township in Taiwan.
+It has a European castle, a winery, gardens, fountains, a pond, a waterfall, several restaurants, a souvenir shop, and hiking trails.

 Open all year round, Xinshe Castle is a perfect day trip from Taichung.
 Many visitors go to Taichung Xinshe Castle during the spring to catch cherry blossoms, while others visit during late autumn to see all the fall foliage colours.